History, Stories and Artifacts on the Great Macedonia Society

 It has all begun in 700 BC on the Balkan Peninsula.
-The already fancy civilized Greeks called the people who settled there Macedonians.
+The already fancy civilized Greeks called the people in society who settled there Macedonians.
 Their opinion about them wasn’t pleasant at first.
 They called them barbaric, crude and vulgar.
-Their first king, Perdicas I, fortified the nation and paved the way for the conquests that were to begin.
+Their first king; Perdicas I; fortified the nation and paved the way for the conquests that were to begin.
 Amyntas III and his son Philip II conquered Greece, marking a point in this mighty empire’s foundation.

 Philip managed to extend the empire to where Turkey is today (then the Dardanelles and the Bosporus).
-After defeating the Greek city-states, the people declared him as captain-general.
+After defeating the Greek city-states; the people in the society declared him as captain-general.
 He managed this because of the victory at Chaeronea in 338 BC.
-Living with a wish to spread his empire much further to the east, he died two years later.
+Living with a wish to spread his empire much further to the east; he died two years later.
+This was because something was completely wrong with his health.
 Fortunately, he had a son who apparently managed to do far more than his father’s wishes.
 Alexander II, and you must know him by the name the Great.

 Consequently, the nation led their possessor’s wars for nearly 6 centuries.
-In those times, the Roman Empire accepted the Christianity as its new religion, which came exactly through Macedonia.
-Additionally, the people suffered attacks from the Huns, Goths and other vandals.
+In those times, the Roman Empire accepted the Christianity as its new religion; which came exactly through Macedonia.
+Additionally, the people in the society suffered attacks from the Huns, Goths and other vandals.
 Key figures from this era are Tsar Samuel and King Marko.

 Other interesting stuff you can find on the today’s territory of Macedonia are the Ohrid Lake and the Kokino observatory.
 Ohrid Lake is the oldest lake in Europe with over 200 endemic species.
 And Kokino is the fourth oldest astronomic observatory in the world.
 Even being so tiny, this country holds the number one spot for have the most mountains and mountain peaks.